 Make sure to also scan your competitors’ websites to find content and keywords you might not have thought about yet.

 Quick sidenote, a Google Ads account is completely free, but to create one, you must add your information first.
-No worries, as long as you don’t run any campaigns, this won’t cost you anything.
+But don’t worry, as long as you don’t run any campaigns, this won’t cost you anything.

 With the free Google Search Console, you can identify what keyword visitors used to discover your website organically.
 It’s a great tool to find out which terms people use, which countries they come from, and so on.
 Essentially, you’re also able find these results in your Google Analytics.
 Our two cents?
 Google Search Console is nice to have, but certainly not a must.